folio-org/docs/content/en/docs/Access/Requests/requests.md

 ## Requesting items from remote storage

-Some libraries store items at a remote storage facility that is not on campus.
-Often these facilities have their own inventory system in addition to FOLIO to manage high-capacity storage and facilitate requests of items to be brought back to campus.
+Some libraries store items at a remote, off-campus storage facility.
+These facilities often have their own inventory system in addition to FOLIO to manage high-capacity storage and facilitate requests of items to be brought back to campus.
 FOLIO supports connections to two types of remote storage systems: CAIASoft and Dematic.

 If your library integrates FOLIO with a remote storage system, you will be able to request items from remote storage through the FOLIO Requests app.
 The basic workflows in the Requests app will be the same as for on-campus items.